 Before the pandemic, this organization was servicing 200,000 people monthly.
 Their emergency food distribution, which includes 2.75 million pounds of food yearly, coupled with advocacy work makes them a critical resource to many in the community.

 GadellNet’s team installed two wireless access points in their warehouse, strategically places in order to give the team full connection.
 This allowed their business operations to run much more smoothly with no rework.

 The server migration was executed precisely by GadellNet’s team to ensure nothing was lost and there was little to no downtime during critical business hours.
 This took strategic planning and coordination with the client and key vendors.

-In order to help keep the educational program for single mothers underway, GadellNet created forms for the mothers to sign up and set them up with video chat.
-GadellNet also sourced Chromebooks for these “Momvocates” to make sure they were able to get the education they wanted.
+GadellNet additionally transitioned their educational program for single mothers to an online format and sourced Chromebooks for the “Momvocates” to make sure they were able to get the education they wanted.

 This organization was able to scale up to serve the community when they needed them most.
-The WiFi Lowering impact to the Momvocates and enabling them to become educated and make a positive impact on the next generation.
+The Wi-Fi and server projects lowered impact to their team and allowed them to become more efficient.
+The impact of the education program transition enabling the Momvocates to become educated and make a positive impact on the next generation cannot be measured.